york-wei/TeachAssist-for-YRDSB/README.md

 If you find a bug, please use our [Google Forms](https://docs.google.com/forms/d/e/1FAIpQLSe1rl77TVf8BO1nt-CNlovleFo6wDpiYY-YQclaAxcQWI0AEw/viewform) or email us at teachassist.ios@gmail.com.

-This app is not associated with the TeachAssist Foundation or YRDSB.
-For student use only.

 This app was previously written in UIKit for devices using iOS 12 and under.
 See the repository [here](https://github.com/york-wei/TeachAssist-for-YRDSB-OLD).

 # Download